mumoj/InterIntel-Response/Section-B/README.md

 ```

 ### 3.3 Urls
-Define the url path for your search page in full_text_search.settings the web pages like so:
+Define the url path for your search page in full_text_search.settings like below:
 ```python
 urlpatterns = [
     path('admin/', admin.site.urls),